Grosenick-Lab-Cornell/.github/profile/README.md

   A comprehensive pipeline for processing video files to perform speaker diarization and extract a rich set of features encompassing acoustic, linguistic, and facial data.

 - **[CLEAN](https://github.com/Grosenick-Lab-Cornell/CLEAN)**
-  [Coming Soon] Tools for data cleaning and preprocessing pipelines for neuroscience and clinical data.
+  [Coming Soon] Tools for data cleaning and preprocessing pipelines for EEG and clinical data.

 ## 🌐 Connect

 - Website: [grosenicklab.org](https://grosenicklab.org)
-- Publications, datasets, and open-source tools for systems neuroscience and computational psychiatry.
+- Bluesky: logangrosenick.bsky.social
+- Twitter/X: logangrosenick
 ---

 *Want to contribute?
 Reach out or open an issue on any project above.*